-They say that it takes money to make money…but that’s not always true.
+They say that it takes money to make money โฆ but thatโs not always true.
 Case in point: Your copywriting business.
+How much does it cost to start copywriting?
+Not much once you have training.

-Now, it goes without saying that you need training in order to work as a copywriter.
+Which, it should go without saying that you need training in order to work as a copywriter.
 You have to know how to actually provide the service you want to provide, right?

-Beyond the training, are there all kinds of extra costs you’ll need to pay?
+Are there all kinds of extra costs youโll need to pay to become a copywriter?
 Home office requirements?
 Multiple software subscriptions?
 Professional fees?

 Nope!